Roosterbear/react/cards/README.md

 __Basic React Project__ <br/>

-They are only cards that have a counter and change their color. <br/>
+They are only cards that have a counter and change their color when there are at least one. <br/>